Xiaomi: Since 2021

-On 30 March 2021, Xiaomi announced that it will invest US$10 billion in electric vehicles over the following ten years.
+On 30 March 2021, Xiaomi announced its intention to invest US$10 billion in electric vehicles over the following ten years.
 On 31 March 2021, Xiaomi announced a new logo for the company, designed by Kenya Hara.

 In July 2021, Xiaomi became the second largest smartphone maker in the world, according to Canalys.
-It also surpassed Apple for the first time in Europe, making it the second largest in Europe according to Counterpoint.
+It also surpassed Apple for the first time in Europe, making it the second-largest in Europe according to Counterpoint.

 In August 2021, the company acquired autonomous driving company Deepmotion for $77 million.